 Mood’s median test compares the medians of two or more groups.
-It is often less powerful than the Mann–Whitney U test, but can be used when the spread of values in the groups are different due to outliers.
+It is often less powerful than the Mann–Whitney U test, but specifically tests for a difference in medians.

-The test can be conducted with the mood.medtest function in the RVAideMemoire package.
+The test can be conducted with the mood.medtest function in the RVAideMemoire package or with the median_test function in the coin package.

 • One-way data with two or more groups